pcdavies/CloudNativeMicroservicesDB/workshops/db-devops/CloudNative100.md

 In this step you are still connected in the logical role of the Project Manager, ***Lisa Jones***.

 - Click **Issues** on left hand navigation panel to display the Track Issues page.
+Note you may see some older screen shots that say Twitterfeed Marketing Project - this is actually our Alphaoffice Marketing Project.

     ![](images/100/Picture100-16.png)